Performing a cultural Ethiopian Coffee Ceremony

 Ethiopians have a special relationship with coffee, both culturally and socially.
 Ethiopians had been drinking coffee for hundreds of years before the 15th and 16th centuries AD, when it was first sold to Yemen and the rest of Arabia.

-IMPORTANCE OF THE CULTURAL COFFEE CEREMONY FOR ETHIOPIANS
+IMPORTANCE OF THE CULTURAL COFFEE CEREMONY IN ETHIOPIA

 Basic tools (utensils) to perform a traditional Ethiopian Coffee Ceremony are: -